TEN TOOLS TO ENHANCE SECURITY OF COMPUTERS IN A NETWORK

 John the Ripper

-John the Ripper is a very effective, flexible and powerful password cracker.
+John the Ripper is a very effective, flexible and powerful password modifier.
 It operates under all known major Operating Systems.
 Its source code is readily available on the internet.
 This utility is command-based.

 For the very basic of utilities or tools to manage and secure networks, the Information Technology personnel charged with this task should know the uses of these tools and how to get set and configure them for the best results in protecting networks.
 It should be noted that there is no single utility or tool that can ensure network security by itself.
 Therefore, one should know the combination of these tools which will provide the best and cost-effective mechanisms for securing a network.